- M -

 Other manufacturers: CRC, DLM, SECRETAN,

-Sté des Lunetiers (S-L)
+Sté des Lunetiers (S-L), GAUMONT

 etc.